World quantum gravity: Quantum test objects and Synge's world function: Matter

-with fixed starting point $x_0=x$ and ending point $x_{N+1}=y$. $m^2$ has an infinitesimal negative imaginary part in accordance with the Feynman prescription.
-The $l'$ integrals are evaluated along geodesics connecting $x_m$ and $x_{m+1}$.
-If there are multiple geodesics the shortest is used. $l$ is partitioned equally to the $N+1$ segments so that $\epsilon:=l/(N+1)$.
-The technique of applying particle path integral to re-express propagators and deal with quantum field theory problems is systematically applied in the so-called worldline formalism \cite{Feynman1950MathematicalInteraction, *Feynman1951AnElectrodynamics, Polyakov1987GaugeStrings, Bern1991EfficientAmplitudes, Strassler1992FieldActionsb, SchmidtTheGraphs}, and has been applied to quantum gravity to incorporate matter, notably by Freidel and collaborators \cite{Freidel2004PonzanoReggeParticles, *FreidelPonzano-ReggeChern-Simons, *Freidel2006PonzanoReggeTheory, Baratin2007HiddenDiagrams, *Baratin2007HiddenFoams}.
-In the worldline formalism, additional internal degrees of freedom can be introduced within points of the worldlines to incorporate higher spin fields \cite{CorradiniSpinningTheory}.
-In the current context of quantum gravity we focus on the external, spacetime degrees of freedom of matter, encoded already in (\ref{eq:wlpi}).
+with fixed starting point $x_0=x$ and ending point $x_{N+1}=y$.
+The term $m^2$ is assumed to contain an infinitesimal negative imaginary part in accordance with the Feynman prescription.
+The variable $l'$ is the Schwinger proper time, and the $l'$ integrals are evaluated along geodesics connecting $x_j$ and $x_{j+1}$.
+If there are multiple geodesics the shortest is used.
+The parameter $l$ is partitioned equally to the $N+1$ segments so that $\epsilon:=l/(N+1)$.

-Graphically, the above re-expression amounts to replacing the sum over Feynman diagrams by a sum over \textit{correlation diagrams}.
-A correlation diagram is simply a Feynman diagram whose edges are replaced by curves localized in spacetime.
-A curve bounded by $x$ and $y$ has as the amplitude the integrand of (\ref{eq:wlpi}).
-The sum over curves sharing the same vertices amounts to the path integral of (\ref{eq:wlpi}), supplemented by the residue integral of (\ref{eq:spt}), eliminating the dependence on the artificial parameter $l$.
-The correlation diagrams represent ways matter correlations are mediated in spacetime, and provides a ``basis'' of matter configurations $\gamma$ in (\ref{eq:mf}).